 Earlier in my career, I had a head teacher who insisted that students use clusters (word webs) for every single writing assignment all semester.

-I never use word webs personally, at least not in planning what to write.
-(Infographics are another story.)
+I never use word webs personally.
 And, with a few rare exceptions, my students didn't find them terribly helpful, either.